California Case Summaries™

 Law Firm Unlimited Multi-User Subscriptions

-These subscriptions allow law firms to distribute case summaries to every lawyer and paralegal in the firm.
+Law firms can distribute case summaries to every lawyer and paralegal in the firm at a substantial savings compared to buying individual subscriptions.

 MONTHLY